Total-RD/seahowl/doc/source/_user/install.rst

 .. code-block:: python

    import seahowl
-   system_elasto = seahowl.elasto.SystemElastoChrono()
-   system_aero = seahowl.aero.SystemAero()
-   system_core = seahowl.core.System(system_elasto, system_aero)

-You can add the build directory to your `PYTHONPATH` in order to use pyseahowl anywhere.
+You can add the build directory to your `PYTHONPATH` in order to use seahowl from anywhere in Python.
-Adding the following line to your .bashrc (or equivalent file for your favorite terminal) will ensure that pyseahowl will be usable everytime you open a new terminal:
+Adding the following line to your .bashrc (or equivalent file for your favorite terminal) will ensure that seahowl will be found everytime you open a new terminal:

 .. code-block:: bash